Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Experiments

 \subsubsection{Plasticity, Retention, and Consolidation}

-We interpret our parameter exploration through the lens of neuroscience, examining how encoding rate (\(\eta\)), retention via forgetting rate (\(\rho\)), and consolidation iterations shape learning and memory of our model (Appendix~\ref{app:ablation_tables}).
-These dynamics correspond to plasticity, memory retention, and consolidation phases in CLS in a continual learning framework.
-We used two pedagogically distinct datasets: \textsc{ASSIST2009}, which covers mathematical concepts that tend to have frequent repetition of the same KC, and \textsc{EdNet-Sm}, which involves English second-language tutoring with more varied, fast-changing sequences.
+To better understand how KUL-Rec supports continual learning, we investigate the effects of three biologically inspired learning parameters: encoding rate, memory retention, and consolidation.
+These parameters are grounded in complementary learning systems (CLS) theory and correspond to core phases of human learning: plasticity (encoding new experiences), forgetting (retaining or discarding information), and consolidation (replaying and integrating past experiences).
+Full metric tables are provided in Appendix~\ref{app:ablation_tables}.

+We conduct these experiments on two pedagogically distinct datasets. \textsc{ASSIST2009} focuses on mathematics, where concepts are revisited frequently and reinforcement is common.
+In contrast, \textsc{EdNet-Sm} is drawn from an English second-language tutoring platform, where learning sequences are more varied and concept repetition is less predictable.

-\textbf{Plasticity (\boldmath$\eta$).} A lower encoding rate (\(\eta = 0.1\)) performs best on \textsc{ASSIST2009}, suggesting that gradual updates help stabilize knowledge when concepts repeat often.
-In contrast, a higher rate (\(\eta = 0.9\)) proves more effective for \textsc{EdNet-Sm}, indicating that rapid plasticity may be necessary to keep pace with shifting linguistic patterns.
+\paragraph{Encoding rate.} We vary the encoding rate (\(\eta\)) to test how quickly the model incorporates new information.
+On \textsc{ASSIST2009}, a lower encoding rate (\(\eta = 0.1\)) leads to better performance, suggesting that gradual learning stabilizes internal representations when the same concepts are encountered repeatedly.
+On \textsc{EdNet-Sm}, a higher encoding rate (\(\eta = 0.9\)) is more effective, supporting the idea that fast-changing linguistic inputs require more rapid adaptation.

-\textbf{Retention (\boldmath$\rho$).} Retention dynamics mirror this trend.
-Moderate forgetting (\(\rho = 0.5\)) supports stability in \textsc{ASSIST2009}, while high retention (\(\rho = 0.9\)) suits the less repetitive structure of \textsc{EdNet-Sm}.
-These findings align with neuro-cognitive theories suggesting that optimal retention varies with concept recurrence~\cite{antony2017retrieval}.
+\paragraph{Retention (forgetting rate).} We also explore how retention, governed by the forgetting parameter (\(\rho\)), interacts with content structure.
+Moderate forgetting (\(\rho = 0.5\)) performs best in the structured environment of \textsc{ASSIST2009}, while high retention (\(\rho = 0.9\)) is better suited to the more diverse sequences in \textsc{EdNet-Sm}.
+These findings align with cognitive studies suggesting that optimal retention varies with the frequency and regularity of concept exposure \citep{antony2017retrieval}.

-\textbf{Magnitude of Effects.} Across both datasets, variations in (\(\eta\), \(\rho\)) lead to modest performance changes being typically less than 0.01 across Recall@10, AUC, and nDCG, indicating the robustness of the learning mechanism (Fig.~\ref{fig:ablation_summary}A).
+\paragraph{Magnitude of effects.} Although both parameters influence performance, the overall variation is modest.
+Across all tested combinations, the change in nDCG and Recall@10 remains under 0.01 (Fig.~\ref{fig:tabular_data_res}C), suggesting that KUL-Rec is robust to hyperparameter selection and supports stable learning across a range of conditions.